 The advantage of suggested method based on pulse coupled neural network (PCNN) is that it does not require training.
 It uses an iterative method to obtain a proper value of linking coefficient.
 Its mode of information processing is much closer to the mode of human visual processing.
 And then PCNN has the flexible structure which can be changed according to different tasks.
 Additionally, the existing PCNN methods also show PCNN has the higher performance.

 Experimental results show that the proposed method based on PCNN outperforms the DWT-based method.

+2.2.3 Explain the existing MSD method here

-2.3.
-Proposed Approach:
+2.3 Proposed Approach: